With Bumble’s Private Detector, You Have Control Over Unsolicited Nudes

 We’re always looking to help keep our community protected and comfortable, which is why we created our safety feature, Private Detector, in an effort to better shield folks from harassment via the sending of lewd images.

-Private Detector works by using A.I. to automatically blur a potential nude image shared within a chat on Bumble.
+Private Detector works by using A.I. to automatically blur a potential nude image shared within a chat on Bumble or Bumble For Friends.
 It’ll then notify you that you’ve been sent something that’s been detected as inappropriate; it’s up to you to decide whether to view or block the image.
-(You can also easily report the image to Bumble.
+(You can also easily report the image.
 We don’t tolerate any bad behavior, including sending unsolicited obscene photos!)

-The Private Detector feature joins a roster of safety initiatives we’ve rolled out since our founding in 2014 to help keep you safe while using Bumble Date, Bizz, and BFF.
-These include a ban on guns and other weapons of violence in profile pictures, a ban on hate speech, and video chat and voice call within the Bumble app so you can meet new people without sharing your phone number or email before you’re ready.
+The Private Detector feature joins a roster of safety initiatives we’ve rolled out since our founding in 2014 to help keep you safe while using Bumble and Bumble For Friends.
+These include a ban on guns and other weapons of violence in profile pictures, a ban on hate speech, and in-app video chat and voice call so you can meet new people without sharing your phone number or email before you’re ready.
 (We also use photo verification to help validate that the person looks like the photos on their profile.)

 While Private Detector is designed to help keep our community safe from unsolicited nudes within our app, the internet at large can feel like the wild west, with online harassment all but openly tolerated everywhere from social media DMs to AirDrop.
 What’s more, when we originally researched the issue, we found there was no legislation in place to deter this sort of digital indecent exposure, also known as “cyberflashing.”